|

 (see

-below), has the information
+below), has the information they

 need.
 They may then choose to go to that resource for a more focused search.